-In law, medicine and teaching, degree programs conclude with a state examination, in theology with an ecclesiastical
+In law, medicine and teaching, on the other hand, the courses of study conclude with a state examination ("Staatsexamen"), and in theology with an ecclesiastical examination.

-few exceptions, the doctorate is a prerequisite for an academic career and usually requires a master's degree.
+With few exceptions, a doctorate is a prerequisite for an academic career and usually requires a master's degree.

-Information with an overview of the addresses of all Bavarian universities (with links to the respective homepages) is provided by the Bavarian State Ministry of Education and Cultural Affairs, Science and the Arts (see "Further links").
+Information with an overview of the addresses of all Bavarian universities (with links to the respective homepages) is provided by the Bavarian State Ministry of Education and Cultural Affairs, Science and the Arts (see "Related Links").

 Information on the specific application requirements and admission procedures can be obtained directly from the student secretariat of the respective university.